4 Questions to Ask Before Buying Commercial Real Estate

 • What is the area's overall economic health and stability, including employment rates and local industries?

-• Have you conducted a thorough due diligence process, including inspections, appraisals, and market research?
+• Have you conducted thorough due diligence, including inspections, appraisals, and market research?

 • What are the potential risks and challenges associated with the investment, and how can they be mitigated?